Stellarium/stellarium-web-engine/web-frontend/README.md

 In order for your contribution to Stellarium Web to be accepted, you have to sign the [Stellarium Web Contributor License Agreement (CLA)](doc/cla/sign-cla.md).

+For translation guide, see the comment in `src/plugins/i18n.js`.